nasa/fprime/Svc/Deframer/docs/sdd.md

 must match the framing protocol used with `Framer` and (b) must match the protocol used by the ground data system.

-1. In any topology that uses an instance _I_ of `Deframer`, you must connect the poll interface of _I_ or the push interface of _I_, but not both.
+1. In any topology that uses an instance _D_ of `Deframer`, you must connect the poll interface of _D_ or the push interface of _D_, but not both.

 ## 3. Requirements